Keywords

 It shows the posterior surface asphericity (Q-value) for the right (0.00) and the left eye (-0.03).

 Both conventional RCL (Purecon, New Delhi, India) and Rose K2 lenses (Menicon Co.
 Ltd, Nagoya, Japan) were tried with no significant improvement in visual quality.
 Consequently, the patient was advised BSS lens trial.
-The initial trial lens was selected based on the company’s guidelines to achieve optimal fitting characteristics which included a central vault ranging from 200-400 microns, and a limbal vault ranging from 50-100 microns with well-aligned lens haptics resting on the sclera and overlying conjunctiva.
+The initial trial lens was selected based on the company’s guidelines to achieve optimal fitting characteristics, which included a central vault ranging from 200-400 microns, and a limbal vault ranging from 50-100 microns with well-aligned lens haptics resting on the sclera and overlying conjunctiva.
 The specifications of the selected BSS lenses were 18.5 mm diameter, 2.80 mm sagittal height, 8.00 mm base curve, with standard haptics.
-All trial devices shared similar parameters except their eccentricity, which varied from 0, 0.6 and 0.8.
-Initially, a lens with 0.6 eccentricity (FSE 1) was tried followed by 0 (FSE 0) and lastly, 0.8 (FSE 2), while keeping all other parameters constant.
-The patient was given an adaptation time of 15 minutes after the application of each lens, after which visual acuity was noted followed by over-refraction.
+All trial devices shared similar parameters except their eccentricity, which varied from 0, 0.6 and 0.8 ( Table 1).
+Initially, a lens with 0.6 eccentricity (FSE 1) was tried, followed by 0 (FSE 0) and lastly, 0.8 (FSE 2), while keeping all other parameters constant.
+The patient was given an adaptation time of 15 minutes after the application of each lens, after which visual acuity was noted, followed by over-refraction.
 Figures 2 and 3 illustrate the final SCL fit prescribed for the patient.
 Ocular aberrometry was performed using iTrace with SCLs of different eccentricities.
 Between two consecutive lenses, a gap of 10 minutes was given.
 All these measurements were recorded with a lens in situ under scotopic conditions with a scan size diameter of 3.2 mm.
 The best corrected HCDVA of 20/20 and a subjective reduction in image ghosting were observed with an FSE 0 lens.
-Table 1 summarizes the impact of various FSEs on HOAs and HCDVA.
-Since both the quality of vision and HOAs improved with the FSE 0 lens, these lenses were ordered.
+Table 2 summarizes the impact of various FSEs on HOAs and HCDVA.
+Since both the quality of vision and HOAs improved with the FSE 0 lens, these lenses were dispensed.
+Preservative-free 0.9% normal saline was given to fill the vault, and the patient was advised to replenish it every 4-6 hours of lens wear.
+The patient received comprehensive training on lens insertion, removal and maintenance.
+She was advised to use a Boston Simplus® Multi-Action solution (Bausch & Lomb, NY, USA) for lens cleaning, disinfection and storage.
+The patient was followed up at 1 month and then at a 3-month visit.
+During this period, visual acuity remained stable, and no adverse events were noted.
+She reported high satisfaction with visual quality, especially under mesopic conditions.

-SCLs provide better comfort and tolerability than RCLs.
-Kumar et al have shown that SCLs can effectively reduce HOAs by 70-80% in eyes with penetrating keratoplasty, radial keratotomy, and in eyes with post-LASIK ectasia.9 Hastings et al have shown that WFG SCLs provide superior visual and optical rehabilitation than conventional SCLs.10 Use of these customised SCLs will need technical expertise, and a sub-micro precision customised lathe-cutting machine, which can be challenging to manufacture, and may not be accessible to all clinicians.
+SCLs offer superior comfort and tolerability compared with RCLs.
+Kumar et al demonstrated that SCLs can reduce HOAs by approximately 70–80% in eyes following penetrating keratoplasty, radial keratotomy, and in post-LASIK ectasia.9 Hastings et al reported that WFG - SCLs provide enhanced visual and optical rehabilitation compared with conventional SCL designs.10 However, the implementation of these customised SCLs requires advanced technical expertise and sub-micron precision lathe-cutting technology, posing manufacturing challenges and potentially limiting their widespread clinical availability.

 This case illustrates the influence of different FSEs of BSS devices on visual outcomes following SMILE surgery.
 SCL with varying FSEs helps to further mitigate these aberrations, thereby enhancing optical quality.
 The insights gained from this case may facilitate the selection of the first trial lens, considerably reduce the chair time and guide in prescribing lenses with appropriate FSE in post-keratorefractive surgery.